bigauke/git-digital-course/README.md

-# Curso digitial: Git
+# Curso Digital: Git

+## gravando mudanças no repositório.
-## gravando mudanças no repositório
+## Salvando mudanças no repositório